Elmeri/dockerfile-handson/README.md

 # Docker hands-on exercise

 This is a simple exercise for building a Dockerfile.
 The repository contains a simple node app.
 Your task is to build a Dockerfile for the application and run the application with hot-reload working.
+Note that it is not needed to modify the application source code in order to complete the exercise.

 The purpose of this lesson is to learn the basics of dockerizing an application.